 - household chores, such as folding laundry and gardening

-- going to a favorite restaurant, museum, or park
+- going to a restaurant, museum, park, or movie

 - visiting friends and family

-Some caregivers chose to carry small business cards to inform others, such as service workers, about their loved one’s conditions.
-The caregiver can hand these over discretely when appropriate.
+Some caregivers carry small business cards to inform others, such as service workers, about their loved one’s condition.
+You can hand these over discretely when appropriate.

 The cards may say something like “My partner has Alzheimer’s disease and may say or do unexpected things.
 Thank you for your understanding.”